-From Elon Musk to Kylie Jenner, personal branding is a hot topic these days.
-On this episode of the NerdBrand podcast, we’re talking about the value of personal branding, with a particular focus on the impressive presence Dwayne “The Rock” Johnson has built for himself!
+Personal branding is a hot topic these days.
+On this episode of the NerdBrand podcast, we’re talking about the value of personal branding.

 But first, Marvel movies are getting pushed to 2021, streaming wars are heating up, and the CW’s shows are winding down it seems.
 We also talk about Wandavision!

 Personal branding is the intentional effort of positioning an individual as authoritative or influential in a particular industry.
 The purpose is to build credibility in order to further the person’s career.

 The improved personal brand can also be used to enhance a corporate brand’s standing.
 Think Elon Musk and Tesla — Elon’s presence as an individual has elevated the Tesla brand and helped grow awareness of Tesla’s technology.

 Dwayne “The Rock” Johnson is a prime example of personal branding done well.
 From professional football and wrestling to acting and producing, the strength of his personal brand has been a deciding factor in his long career.

 One key to the growth of The Rock’s professional brand is his choice of partnerships, like VOSS water and Under Armour.
 As an athlete, these are natural bridges — they’re authentic and true to his passions.

 Another major contributor to Johnson’s success is the consistency of producing great content.
 He rivals even the best brands in how frequently he pumps out compelling Instagram content.